A consumer food marketer, Mary believes food tastes best when ripened, procured and eaten at source.

 Mary is firmly of the opinion that we get more back than we ever give.
 Her work has been recognized by The Rotary Foundation of Rotary International Paul Harris Fellows, Gareth Morgan Kiwi Heroes, Geoffrey Roberts Awards, Auckland City Council Living Legends.

-Thanks are due to her many project supporters, friends, relatives, tour clients and especially to Merrill of Dilmah Tea, Rohan of Fresco Foods, Nigel and the Howick Pakuranga Cricket Club, Singapore Airlines and Icebreaker.
+Thanks are due to her many project supporters, friends, relatives, tour clients and especially to the late Merrill Fernando of Dilmah Tea, Rohan of Fresco Foods, Nigel and the Howick Pakuranga Cricket Club, Singapore Airlines and Icebreaker.

 For more information contact Mary by email: email@example.com